smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/production/windows_install_from_pg_dump.md

 This is standard PostGres as packaged by Enterprise DB and not their own Postgres based product EDB Postgres Enterprise/Standard/Developer.
 An installation guide is at: http://get.enterprisedb.com/docs/PostgreSQL_Installation_Guide_v9.6.pdf

+WARNING: The RIF requires Postgres 9.3 or above to work.
+9.1 and 9.2 will not work.
+It has *NOT* yet been tested on Postgres 10.

+Postgres is usually setup in one of four ways:

+* 1 Standalone mode on a Windows firewalled laptop.
+This uses local database MD5 passwords and no SSL and is not considered secure for network use.
+* 2 Secure mode on a Windows server.
+This uses remote database connections using SSL; with MD5 passwords for psql and Java connectivity.
+* 3 Secure mode on a Windows server and Active directory network.
+This uses remote database connections using SSL; with SSPI (Windows GSS connectivity) for psql and secure LDAP for Java connectivity.
+* 4 Secure mode on a Linux server and Active directory network.
+This uses remote database connections using SSL; with GSSAPI/Kerberos for psql and secure LDAP for Java connectivity.

+The front and and middleware require username and password authentications; so method 4 must not be used.

+Postgres also can proxy users (see ident.conf examples in the bottom of the buuild notes.
+Typically this is used to allow remote postgres administrator user authentication and to logon as the schema owner (rif40).

 The Postgres installer will ask for a password for Postgres; do **NOT** use internationalised characters, e.g. **£** as the database usually defaults to US ASCII!